sebpiq/FreedomPortal/README.md

 FreedomPortal
 ==============

-The FreedomPortal project is an exhibition of digital artworks installed on Wi-Fi routers spread out in the public space.
+FreedomPortal is a platform for exhibiting digital artworks on Wi-Fi routers.

 These instructions explain how to deploy some static web pages on a Wi-Fi router, so that it acts as a captive portal for all clients connecting.